zevaverbach/markdown_timesheet/tests/timesheet.md

 TOTAL: 430 minutes

 ## 9:45-10:15
-Researching and answering Evgeny's question about Mailwizz, SES, and email metrics reporting.
+Researching and answering client's question about Mailwizz, SES, and email metrics reporting.

 ## 10:50-12:54
 Step 3: Making a Jinja template for the newsletter.